The Great Dragon: Kilgharrah (John Hurt)

-- Put on a Bus: Unfortunately, Asa Butterfield (Mordred) won't be in Season 3 and 4 because of scheduled filming conflicts.
-He ran off into the forest at the end of season two and hasn't been seen since.
+- Put on a Bus: Unfortunately, Asa Butterfield (Mordred) wasn't in Season 3 and 4 because of scheduled filming conflicts.
+He ran off into the forest at the end of season two and isn't seen until season 5.

 - Rule of Three: Has appeared three times in the first two seasons.

 - With the recasting he is in three seasons.

 - Scarf Of Ass Kicking: And it's bigger than Merlin's.

 - Schiff One-Liner/Wham Line: 1x08 when he reveals his identity — the above quote.

 - Self-Fulfilling Prophecy: Suggested in Season 5; looking at how his storyline ended, it's not hard to argue that he only defected to Morgana in the end because Merlin's inability to trust him drove him to turn against Camelot as a whole.

 - The Sociopath: A budding example, though his personality actually improves by season 5.